 2020 Harley-Davidson CVO Tri Glide

 Said to be the most-requested CVO model, a new addition to the lineup for 2020 is the CVO Tri Glide, the ultimate Milwaukee-built trike.
 It gets big power from a Milwaukee-Eight 117 V-twin, big sound from the BOOM!
 Box GTS infotainment system and big style courtesy of premium paint and finishes and the Kahuna collection.
-Many more features round out the wish list; pricing starts at $48,999.
+Many more features round out the wish list.
+Available now; pricing starts at $48,999.

 The ever-popular CVO Street Glide (starting at $40,539) and CVO Limited (starting at $44,039) return with new paint, finishes and features for 2020.